cskau/lil-t/README.md

 ```

-## Some post-setup testing
+## Post-setup testing

 Check if JACK will run and can claim the interface:
 ```
 $ dbus-launch jackd -dalsa -Phw:ALSA,0 -Xseq
 ```
-Ctrl-C to kill the process if it succesfully starts and runs.
+Ctrl-C to kill the process if it successfully starts and runs.

 ## Install services